Careers in Earth & Environmental Sciences

 - Ioan "Nono" Lascu (PhD 2011) is a Research Geologist at the National Museum of Natural History, Smithsonian Institution in Washington, D.C.
 Nono gave his perspective on research and outreach at a (the) large, national public museum.

-If you wish to see the a list of all career panels and presenters, please visit Career Panels page.
+If you wish to see a list of all career panels and presenters, please visit Career Panels page.